ioccc-src/winner/faq.md

 <div id="X11macOS">
 <div id="X11">
-### Q: How do I compile and run an IOCCC entry that requires X11?
+### Q 5.0: How do I compile and run an IOCCC entry that requires X11?
 </div>
 </div>